If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 Waterproof

-Despite putting my Vessi shoes to the test and wearing them in ways that Vessi didn’t recommend, I will say that these are legitimately waterproof sneakers.
+Despite putting the Vessi sneaker to the test and wearing these shoes in ways that Vessi didn’t recommend, I will say that these are legitimately waterproof sneakers.

 As long as you don’t fully submerge them, they will keep your feet dry in wet climates.

-I look forward to wearing these waterproof shoes in the fall and winter.
-I bet they would be an excellent choice to wear in the snow because they have good traction and they’ll resist moisture.
+While I initially looked forward to wearing these waterproof shoes in the fall and winter, I never ended up doing so.
+I imagine they could be an excellent choice to wear in the snow because they have good traction and they’ll resist moisture.
+However, the style and sweatiness factor had me reaching for other pairs of shoes.

 Comfortable